jtcaraball/dotfiles/README.md

 - Neovim's theme is intended to be used together with the [kitty](https://sw.kovidgoyal.net/kitty/) configuration in this repository.

-- To see a wallpaper store the desired image as a jpeg in `$HOME/pictures/wallpapers/wp.jpeg`. or edit the `feh` command execution in `.config/i3/config`.
+- Wallpaper selection is handled by creating a simlink of the desired image file in the i3 configuration folder using the command `ln -s /path/to/image
+  $HOME/.config/i3/wallpaper`.
+To see the background change run `i3-msg restart`.

 - The mappings were chosen (or left as is) to suit a [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) or a [Skeletyl](https://github.com/Bastardkb/Skeletyl) using